JoysonYou/Distributed_transportation_system/README.md

   - In the Crossroad scenario, it simulates a mixed traffic flow of **Autonomous Vehicles** and **Human-Driven Vehicles**.
   - In the Roundabout scenario, vehicles are categorized into **Cautious**, **Normal**, and **Aggressive** based on driving styles, with **differentiated traffic flows** configured for different directions.
 - **Python Control**: Uses Python scripts to start, control, and monitor the simulation process via SUMO's TraCI (Traffic Control Interface) API.
 - **Modular Algorithm Design**: Abstract base classes for algorithms are defined in `algorithms.py`, making it convenient for researchers to insert and test their own traffic coordination and vehicle control algorithms.
+For detailed implementation instructions, please refer to the **[Developer Guide](DEVELOPER_GUIDE.md)**.

 ## Requirements